-The above are the words mentioned by the Hon Dan Tehan MP, Minister for Education to protect the integrity of the higher education sector in Australia
+The above are the words mentioned by the Hon Dan Tehan MP, Minister for Education to protect the integrity of higher education sector in Australia

-Effective today, it is time to face hefty fines and jail time for personnel (who are referred to as “cheats” in a press statement issued) offering services to write exams or assignments under the new rule passed by the Morrison government.
+Effective today, it is time to face hefty fines and jail time for personnel (who are referred as “cheats” in press statement issued) offering services to write exams or assignments under the new rule passed by the Morrison government.

-Funding was already provided for the new toolkit and the Tertiary Education Quality and Standards Agency (TEQSA) has recently released a new academic integrity toolkit.
+funding was already provided for the new toolkit and the Tertiary Education Quality and Standards Agency (TEQSA) has recently released a new academic integrity toolkit.

-This comes with a guide to substantiating when contract cheating occurs, benchmarking tools, advice on policy, and case studies.
+This comes with a guide to substantiating when contract cheating occurs, benchmarking tools, advice on policy and case studies.

-A mighty role will be played by TEQSA’s integrity team in gathering intelligence and administering the legislation thereby supporting the quality and academic integrity of higher education provided.
+Mighty role will be played by TEQSA’s integrity team in gathering intelligence and administering the legislation thereby supporting the quality and academic integrity of higher education provided.